 New Music/Contemporary Classical/Performance Art

-Maiani is dedicated to working with cutting-edge contemporary ensembles, most notably as guest artist with Eighth Blackbird in 2020, and Wild Up , with whom she’s performed for Los Angeles Philharmonic’s Noon to Midnight from 2016-2019.
+Maiani is dedicated to working with cutting-edge contemporary ensembles, most notably as violinist with Eighth Blackbird .
+She has also played with Wild Up , with whom she’s performed for Los Angeles Philharmonic’s Noon to Midnight from 2016-2019.
 Other groups/series include The Industry, an experimental opera company (L.A.)
 Shattered Glass (N.Y.C.), Equal Sound (L.A.) , Princeton Sound Kitchen, Pasadena Opera, Aperture Duo, Now Hear Ensemble, Ludovico Ensemble (Boston), One Found Sound (S.F.) , New Music Brandeis, and Juventas New Music Ensemble (Boston), Desdemona (N.Y.C.), among others.

 As a Blackbird Creative Lab fellow, Maiani worked with 4-time Grammy-winning artists from Eighth Blackbird, as well as incomparable composers such as Pulitzer winner Jennifer Higdon, and Nico Muhly, and one of Australia's leading dancers and choreographers, Ros Warby, who introduced Maiani to the work of Deborah Hay, and also how to really dance to Taylor Swift.
 Her performance of Rzewki's "Coming Together" (arr. by Matt Albert) was hailed by Lisa Kaplan as "the most primal 'six months'" yell she had ever heard.
 As a Bang On a Can fellow, Maiani worked directly with composers George Lewis and Louis Andriessen, as well as BOAC All-Stars at Mass Moca for another marathon.
 There, she performed an abridged version of Andy Akiho’s Ping Pong Concerto with David Cossin, and also dabbled in composition while performing on a 9-foot banjo.

 Maiani and her duo The Furies were featured as one of Great Lakes Chamber Music Festivals' artists summer of 2019, as well as at Detroit's Third Place Concert Series, and an artist residency at Detroit's Light Box.

 Performance Art (cont.)/Pop/TV & Film Recording Sessions